Chihuahuas

 Originally from Mexico, their name is taken from the Mexican state of Chihuahua.
 They have a long history that stretches back to the Toltec and Aztec civilizations of Mexico.

-It’s believed that Chihuahuas are the descendants of a small dog called the Techichi, which were kept by the Toltec people as far back as the 9th Century.
+It’s believed that Chihuahuas are the descendants of a small dog called the Techichi, which was kept by the Toltec people as far back as the 9th century.
 The Techichi was a larger and heavier breed than today’s Chihuahua, whose size is the result of targeted and selective breeding.

 They may look sweet and cuddly, but they also have a bold and fiery temperament that can be surprising to people not familiar with the breed.